 Function Category Contractor Response IDENTIFY (ID) Asset Management (ID.AM): The data, personnel, devices, systems, and facilities that enable the organization to achieve business purposes are identified and managed consistent with their relative importance to organizational objectives and the organization's risk strategy.
-5- Implementation In Process Business Environment (ID.BE): The organization's mission, objectives, stakeholders, and activities are understood and prioritized; this information is used to inform cybersecurity roles, responsibilities, and risk management decisions 6- Tested and Verified Governance (ID.GV): The policies, procedures, and processes to manage and monitor the organization's regulatory, legal, risk, environmental, and operational requirements are understood and inform the management of cybersecurity risk.
-5- Implementation in Process Risk Assessment (ID.RA): The organization understands the cybersecurity risk to organizational operations (including mission, functions, image, or reputation), organizational assets, and individuals.
-6- Tested and Verified Risk Management Strategy (ID.RM): The organization's priorities, constraints, risk tolerances, and assumptions are established and used to support operational risk decisions.
-5- Implementation in Process
+All devices, systems and facilities that enable the organization to achieve business purposes are carefully and diligently utilized and managed to strict scopes of practice and ethical standards.
+Risk management team is put in place to assess and identify breach or security threats Business Environment (ID.BE): The organization's mission, objectives, stakeholders, and activities are understood and prioritized; this information is used to inform cybersecurity roles, responsibilities, and risk management decisions The mission, objectives, stakeholders and activities of the business are understood by all functioning members of the business and this information is regularly presented to each involved team member and reviewed in case of breach.
+Governance (ID.GV): The policies, procedures, and processes to manage and monitor the organization's regulatory, legal, risk, environmental, and operational requirements are understood and inform the management of cybersecurity risk.
+Policies, procedures, and processes to manage and monitor the organization's regulatory, legal, risk, environmental, and operational requirements are presented frequently and inform the steps and process of handling and avoiding risk Risk Assessment (ID.RA): The organization understands the cybersecurity risk to organizational operations (including mission, functions, image, or reputation), organizational assets, and individuals.
+Yes, the organization understands all ramifications of cybersecurity risks and attacks.
+The organization has risk management assessment in place to ensure security.
+Risk responses are identified and prioritized Risk Management Strategy (ID.RM): The organization's priorities, constraints, risk tolerances, and assumptions are established and used to support operational risk decisions.
+All organization risk management strategies are identified, established, assessed, managed and agreed to by all team members